 Having experienced the joy and rapture of that remarkable Half-Inch Prophecy, we can be sure beyond the shadow of a doubt that every further word which Micah uttered will prove to be equally true.

-Bahá’u’lláh’s Mission began when He was cast into the Síyáh-Chál, the Black Pit prison in μihrán, in 1852.
+Bahá’u’lláh’s Mission began when He was cast into the Síyáh-Chál, the Black Pit prison in Tihrán, in 1852.

 Bahá’u’lláh’s life on earth ended with His death in the Holy Land in 1892, exactly forth years later.